JuliaCloud/AWSClusterManagers.jl/README.md

   "docker" and/or "batch".
 Including "docker" will run the online Docker tests (requires [Docker](https://www.docker.com/community-edition) to be installed) and "batch" will run AWS Batch tests (see `AWS_STACKNAME` for details).
-- `AWS_STACKNAME`: Switch the AWS Batch tests to use the stack specified instead of using the legacy "stack".
-If set, it is expected that the stack already exists in the current AWS profile.
-If unset, it is the legacy "stack" will be used which requires that the current AWS profile has access to legacy resources.
+- `AWS_STACKNAME`: Set the AWS Batch tests to use the stack specified.
+It is expected that the stack already exists in the current AWS profile.
 Note that `AWS_STACKNAME` is only used if `ONLINE` contains "batch".

 If you wish you can run the tests entirely inside of a Docker container which can be